Sentinel-5 Precursor: SWIR spectrometer

-The satellite was launched by Eurockot Launch Services onboard Rokot.
-The launch was originally planned for late 2014, but had been postponed multiple times, before occurring on 13 October 2017 at 09:27 UTC from Plesetsk Cosmodrome Site 133.
-Sentinel-5P successfully reached its final orbit 79 minutes after lift-off from the Plesetsk cosmodrome.

-Usage
+Application examples

-The Tropomi instrument on the satellite showed substantial reductions in nitrogen dioxide amounts over Chinese cities between late January and February 2020.
+Sentinel-5P Tropomi showed substantial reductions in nitrogen dioxide amounts over Chinese cities between late January and February 2020.
 These were linked to China's response to the coronavirus pandemic which greatly reduced industrial and other polluting activities.
-Sentinel-5P pollution data also helped to confirm a correlation between a higher incidence of COVID-19 and chronic exposure to air pollutants.
+Tropomi pollution data also helped to confirm a correlation between a higher incidence of COVID-19 and chronic exposure to air pollutants.